alan-turing-institute/data-classification-app/docs/user-testing/setup.md

 1. Log into app as System Manager and add example user data from `docs/create-users/example_user_form.csv` (if not already created)
 1. Load test project data from command line: `docker exec -it django python manage.py loaddata ./docs/user-testing/test-data.json`
-1. Select an account that tester will be logged in as, and manually assign account as `Investigator` to each of the three test projects
+1. Log into the admin UI with the default account (e.g. `authelia`) - this will also be the account that the tester uses - and assign this account to be an `Investigator` on each of the three test projects

 To reset ahead of subsequent sessions: